cloudfoundry/cf-mysql-release/docs/proxy.md

 During the grace period, existing connections are maintained and new connections can be established.
 Read requests are fulfilled but write requests are suspended (requests hang).

 Once the 6 second grace period expires, nodes found in a **primary component** will return to normal function, fulfilling write requests.
-Nodes found in a **non-primary component** at this time will close all existing connections and new connections will not be established.
+Connections to nodes found in a **non-primary component** will be severed; new connections will routed to a healthy node.

 # Proxy API